Quick Start

 | Operating system | FreeBSD |

-| Web server | nginx · HTTP/2 + HTTP/3 (QUIC) |
+| Web server | nginx with HTTP/2 |

-| Sync tool | rsync, looping in tmux, 100 s rest between passes |
+| Sync tool | rsync, looping in tmux, ~100 s rest between passes |

-| Filesystem | ZFS · native encryption, snapshots |
+| Filesystem | ZFS with native encryption and snapshots |

-| Method allow-list | GET only · POST/PUT/DELETE denied at web tier |
+| Method allow-list | GET only — POST/PUT/DELETE denied at web tier |

-| Hardening headers | X-Content-Type-Options: nosniff · X-Frame-Options: DENY |
+| Hardening headers | X-Content-Type-Options: nosniff, X-Frame-Options: DENY |

-| Operator session | no shell history retained |
+| Operator session | No shell history retained |

 "File has unexpected size" or hash mismatch on apt / pacman

 Almost always a sync caught mid-flight.
-Wait a couple of minutes and re-run apt update / pacman -Syy.
+Wait a couple of minutes and re-run apt update or pacman -Syy.
 If it persists, switch to a different mirror temporarily and report it — there may be a stuck rsync process on our side.

 404 on a package that exists upstream